ifiokudoidiok/zirashop/README.md

+# Quick start for getting this app up and running on your local machine:

+- `yarn` to install dependencies
+- `yarn start` to get the project up and running
+-  Navigate to `localhost:3000` on your browser to the app live

-# Getting Started with Create React App
+# Getting Started with this Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).